egison/egison-scheme/README.md

 ```

 `match-all` returns a list of all the results.
-We provides two types of `match-all` that returns a list and stream.
+We provide two types of `match-all` that return a list and a stream, respectively.
 `egison.scm` provides the list version.
 `stream-egison.scm` provides the stream version.
-`match-all` of `stream-egison.scm` supports pattern matching with infinitely many results as follows.
+`match-all` of `stream-egison.scm` supports pattern matching with infinitely many results.

 ```
 (use math.prime)